-In order to achieve scale economies and cut production costs, the industrialized model of food supply has forced farmers to gradually stop direct delivery to final consumers, as well as processing their products on-farm, thus delegating food processing and distribution to specialized firms outside the borders of the farm, increasing the number of steps between agricultural production and final consumption.
+\\ CIHEAM - Bari, Valenzano (Bari), Italy.
+Corresponding author: a.antonelli@iamb.it production costs, the industrialized model of food supply forced farmers to gradually stop direct delivery to final consumers, as well as processing their products on-farm, thus delegating food processing and distribution to specialized firms outside the borders of the farm, increasing the number of steps between agricultural production and final consumption.
+In this way, this model allows distributors to enhance more and more their bargaining position, at the expense of producers, who do not find a fair return for their activity (Elghannam et al., 2017).

-In the last decades, this model has raised concerns and has been subject to criticism according to many points of view, among which difficult access to market for smallholders and small and medium enterprises, environment pollution, and threat to food safety and nutrition seem to be the most important ones (Renting et al., 2003, Sonnino and Marsden, 2006).
-The high number of steps, and the increasing production between distance consumption, are at the basis of the "revolution" brought about by initiatives of short food supply chains (SFSCs). especially in Europe and in the United States, although a number of interesting opportunities is also identified for other included developing countries.
-(Moustier and Renting, 2015).
+In the last decades, this model raised concerns and has been subject to criticism according to many points of view, among which difficult access to market for smallholders and small and medium enterprises, environment pollution, and threat to food safety and nutrition seem to be the most important ones (Renting et al., 2003, Sonnino and Marsden, 2006).
+The high number of steps, and the increasing distance between production and consumption, are at the basis of the "revolution" brought about by initiatives of short food supply chains (SFSCs), especially in Europe and in the United States, although a number of interesting opportunities is also identified for other countries, included developing ones (Moustier and Renting, 2015).